Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 The textual editor can be used in two different ways:

 1. **Included in the diagram editor:** see [this section](32-DiagramEditor.md#embedded-textual-editor).
-2. **Standalone:** to use the textual editor in a separate window open the *Open resource* dialog using **Ctrl + Shift + R**, type `*.mostapp` into the filter field and click on the *Open* button.
-A question pops up asking whether you want to add the Xtext nature to the project.
-Select *No*.
-Afterwards the editor window should appear.
+2. **Standalone:** to use the textual editor in a separate window open it from either the dashboard view or the main menu.

 ## Basic features of textual editor